WHO WE ARE

 Federica Iaccino

-Chemicals Management Consultant
+Health, Environment and Chemicals Consultant

 She is also involved in developing appropriate scientific methodologies for the assessment of complex inorganic substances.